For Future Members

 If you are currently receiving your prescription benefits through the VA or TRICARE, you may be eligible to waive the Insurance Trust Plan’s Prescription Drug coverage.
 Please call the Retiree Service Center at (877) 325-7265, Option 1 for details.

-You are eligible for coverage on or after age 65, as a former employee of Delta Air Lines, Inc., regardless of your length of service, as well as your spouse, survivor, or former spouse.
+You are eligible for coverage on or after age 65, as a former employee of Delta Air Lines, Inc., a Delta Subsidiary, or any entity (and its subsidiaries) acquired by, or merged with Delta, regardless of your length of service, as well as your spouse, survivor, or former spouse.
+Click here for more information on who is eligible.

 You can enroll as early as three months before the month in which you turn 65, however your effective date of coverage will be the 1st of the month in which you turn 65.
 If you turn 65 on the 1st of the month, you become eligible on the 1st of the prior month.